ibexa/documentation-developer/docs/tutorials/field_type/1_create_the_bundle.md

 # Step 1 - Create the bundle

+!!! tip

+    You can find all files used and modified in this step on [GitHub](https://github.com/ezsystems/TweetFieldTypeBundle/tree/step1_create_the_bundle).

 FieldTypes, like any other eZ Platform extensions, must be provided as Symfony bundles.
 This chapter covers the creation and organization of this bundle.

 Once you have [installed eZ Platform](../../getting_started/install_ez_platform/), including the creation of a database for the tutorial, [configured a server](../../getting_started/requirements/), and [started the web server](../../getting_started/install_ez_platform/#use-phps-built-in-server), you need to create a code base for the tutorial.